 What do private and public companies have in common?

 Both private limited companies and PLCs are distinct legal entities.
 They can own assets and property, and they can be held liable for debts.
 Both of these business structures limit the liability of shareholders to the value of their shares.

 Furthermore, they are both incorporated companies and must be registered with Companies House, which involves creating a memorandum and articles of association, along with certain other formalities.

-There are also various common duties which apply to private and public companies, such as annual filing requirements (i.e., Confirmation statements, annual accounts, and Company Tax Returns), and both are governed by the Companies Act 2006.
+There are also various common duties that apply to private and public companies, such as annual filing requirements (i.e., Confirmation statements, annual accounts, and Company Tax Returns), and both are governed by the Companies Act 2006.

 What are the main differences between PLCs and private companies?

 The primary reason for choosing to convert a private limited company to a PLC is the ability of the latter to offer their shares for sale to the general public.
 In effect, this means that public limited companies can list their shares on a stock exchange.

 Other distinctions between private and public companies include:

 - Minimum number of directors – private companies only need one director, whereas two are required for public companies.

-- PLCs must apply for a trading certificate which confirms they have a minimum issued share capital of £50,000, with at least one quarter of the nominal value and any premium being paid up in full; there are no such requirements for private limited companies.
+- PLCs must apply for a trading certificate that confirms they have a minimum issued share capital of £50,000, with at least one quarter of the nominal value and any premium being paid up in full; there are no such requirements for private limited companies.

 - Public limited companies are not allowed to buy back their own shares out of capital; private companies are permitted.